top of page

 1. No Custom radiators.
 Aluminum radiators are allowed.

-2. Radiator must remain in stock position.
+2. Radiators must remain in stock position.

 3. Any rad hoses looped must have a pressure relief system in place.